Meet the Chancellor

 The Newcastle University College at Tighes Hill was quite a small campus.
 We had great camaraderie amongst students in those years leading up to autonomy.
 Many of us were already working in industry so the linking of theory and practice was very powerful.

-Mr Jeans’ executive career spanned more than 40 years with BHP in a number of Chief Executive roles, including Executive General Manager and CEO of its Ferrous Minerals Business, three of its Steel Businesses, which included responsibility for both Newcastle and Port Kembla Steelworks, and its Service Companies (Engineering, IT, Transport, Power and Insurance).
-Earlier, Mr Jeans had a long career in BHP Engineering, ultimately leading that organisation.
+Paul's executive career spanned more than 40 years with BHP in a number of Chief Executive roles, including Executive General Manager and CEO of its Ferrous Minerals Business, three of its Steel Businesses, which included responsibility for both Newcastle and Port Kembla Steelworks, and its Service Companies (Engineering, IT, Transport, Power and Insurance).
+Earlier, Paul had a long career in BHP Engineering, ultimately leading that organisation.

-A passionate advocate for regional development and the community, Mr Jeans has served on the Chambers of Commerce and Manufacturers as well as Regional Development Boards for the Australian and NSW governments in both the Hunter and Illawarra regions.
-Mr Jeans chaired the Illawarra Advisory Board of The Salvation Army and was Area President of both the Hunter and Illawarra Scout Associations.
+A passionate advocate for regional development and the community, Paul has served on the Chambers of Commerce and Manufacturers as well as Regional Development Boards for the Australian and NSW governments in both the Hunter and Illawarra regions.
+Paul chaired the Illawarra Advisory Board of The Salvation Army and was Area President of both the Hunter and Illawarra Scout Associations.